robinbryce/quorum-gcp-preemptible/article.md

 ## Quorum

+Store config in blobs and re-fetch each time. if config is deleted reset all the nodes but keep 'last ditch backups' on the pv.

+Fetch secrets to emptyDir every time and symlink into nodedir

+### Genesis

+Store in blob.
+Re-generate if blob missing.
+If blob missing ignore disk

+### Membership

+static-nodes.json store in blob

+get key from secret store fresh everytime. get static-nodes.json from blob every time. store in emptyDir. derive enode from key.
+If enode not in static-nodes (from blob) or blob missing re-initialise. move asside any prior node dir

+Do not attempt to automatically raft.removePeer.

+### google cloud bucket object generation and metageneration

+Instead of leasing, googles model is to get the metadata of the object before the update/write.
+Then on write, set a precondition match requirement.
+The generation changes every time the object changes.
+The meta-generaiton changes everytime the object meta data changes.
+The meta-generation is *reset* when the object changes and is only meaningfull in combination with a generation pre-condition

 TODO:

-* standup vanila pod with pvc
+* [x] standup vanila pod with pvc
-* deliver nodekey to pod using workload identity
+* [x] deliver nodekey to pod using workload identity
-* deliver wallet key to pod using (ideally different) workload identity
+* [x] deliver wallet key to pod using workload identity
+* [x] do gensis
-* store pods configuration in blob object named after its public key
+* [-] store pods configuration in blob object named after its public key
-* do gensis
-* do member add
+* [-] do member add

 ## Article Resources